 We are planting trees in as many streets and open spaces as possible in our municipality.
 This is to achieve our canopy cover targets set in our Urban Forest Strategy (2017-2027).

 You can request for Council to plant a new tree by clicking here.

-- Not enough space in the existing nature strip outside your home for planting a tree/s.
+- There is not enough space in the existing nature strip outside your home for planting a tree/s.

-- Above or below ground utility services that limit our ability to plant a tree/s.
+- There are above or below-ground utility services that limit our ability to plant a tree/s.

-- Unique circumstances that prevent us from planting a tree in the proposed location.
+- We become aware that there are unique circumstances that prevent us from planting a tree in the proposed location.
 Such as a resident living in a nearby home believes that the suggested tree planting will impact their quality of life.

 Find out more information in our Urban Forest Strategy.

 - contacting those who live very close to the proposed tree planting sites

 - offering affected residents an opportunity to talk about concerns they may have about proposed tree planting.

 You can always contact Council to discuss tree planting.
 Our qualified and experienced arboriculture officers will review your request.
 They will help decide if there are unique circumstances to consider.
 You may need to provide evidence of your circumstances.
 Such as a My Aged Care or National Disability Insurance Scheme approval letter.
 You may need a letter from a medical specialist if the proposed street tree will affect your medical condition.
 Such as asthma or hayfever.